d4l3k/starry/README.md

 Modify `starry.config` to your prefered values.
 ```
-ServerPath: You should modify "gamePort" in the starbound.config file in the ServerPath folder to be 21024.h to the starbound_server executable.
+ServerPath: This should be the path to the starbound_server executable.
 LogFile: This is the path to the log file location.
 If you leave this blank it will append ".log" to the ServerPath.
 ServerAddress: Address that the Starbound server can be connected to at.
+You should leave this as is, and modify "gamePort" in the starbound.config file in the ServerPath folder to be 21024.
 ProxyAddress: The address that Starry binds to.
 This should probably be left as is.
 Password: A password for remote admin access.
 Not used ATM.
 Will be used for the web interface.
 MOTD: A message to display to users upon connection.
 Leave blank to disable.
+FirstConnectItems: A key value pair of starbound items and quantities that will be given on first connect.
+If the quantity is over ~150 it will give a stack of 1000 (needs to be fixed).
 Admins: A list of admins.
 Can be added to using 'addadmin' and 'deladmin'.
 Bans: Leave this as is unless you know what you are doing.
 This is used by Starry to save the bans.
+Remembered: List of remembered players UUIDs.
+Don't touch.
 ```

 To launch it: